ocramz/trie-perf/README.md

 Pull requests that extend and/or improve these benchmarks are very welcome.

-Results obtained on a 2015 MacBook Pro GHCi session :
+Results obtained on a 2017 MacBook Pro using `stack bench`:

 ```
 Benchmark space: RUNNING...